For 17 years InfoSec has been one of the most awarded and trusted IT training vendors - 42 industry awards!

 Who Should Attend

-Signing up for InfoSec Institute’s OWASP Top Ten course means more than just attending a 2-day program.
+Signing up for Infosec’s OWASP Top Ten course means more than just attending a 2-day program.
 The program starts with quality custom pre-study course, an interactive self-learning experience that combines reading materials, videos, practice questions, and other types of resources and guidance.

 The instructor was knowledgable on the topic and addressed any questions we had for him.